Inelastic Dark Matter and the SABRE Experiment: Results

 \subsection{Sensitivity}

 As discussed previously, the consideration of inelastic DM introduces a kinematic suppression of the interaction rate.
 As such, certain values of $\delta$, given a specific target nuclei, will greatly constrain the sensitivity of an experiment to lower DM masses.
 For SABRE to be considered sensitive to some combination of $m_{\chi}$, $\sigma_{0}$, and $\delta$, the signal output by the DM scattering must be significantly higher than the background reported by the experiment after applying veto, shown in Fig. \ref{fig:mc_background}.
 As such, observation (or lack thereof) of the modulation alone provides an easy test of the DAMA/LIBRA data.
-In particular, to further validate the strength of these models, both the modulating and average rate should be distinguishable from the background.\\ If we are only interested in observing a modulating signal, the main source of a modulating background will be statistical fluctuations of the average signal and total background, which could potentially create a false modulation signal that will mask the DM one.
+In particular, to further validate the strength of these models, both the modulating and average rate should be distinguishable from the background.

+If we are only interested in observing a modulating signal, the main source of modulating background will be statistical fluctuations of the average signal and total background, which could potentially create a false modulation signal that will mask the DM one.
 To model this, we first integrate the observed differential rate given in Eq. \ref{ob_diff} over the energy region of interest, here 1-6 keV$_{ee}$ to give the total observed rate as a function of time.
 This can then be projected onto $1$ and $\cos{\omega (t-t_0)}$ to separate the modulating and average components, ultimately giving an expression of the form

-Similarly, the background given in Fig. \ref{fig:mc_background} is integrated over the same energy interval to give a total background $R_B$.
-In this way, we now have expressions for the expected modulating signal, $R_m$, and the expected constant signal, $R_0+R_B$, that will be observed by SABRE.
-The total number of observed events for some period of operation will also depend on the exposure of the SABRE experiment, given by the total crystal mass multiplied by the number of days of operation.
-Assuming SABRE will ultimately have 50 kg of active mass, the exposure, $N_E$ for a bin period of $b$ days, is
+The statistical fluctuations in the background are modelled by randomly sampling from a Poissonian distribution over the detector lifetime.
+This distribution is centred on the expected number of background counts per bin period, $N_b$, given by

+where $M_E$ is the crystal mass, $\Delta T$ the width of the time bin (i.e., number of days of operation), $\Delta E$ the energy bin width, and $R_b$ the SABRE background of 0.36 cpd/kg/keV.
+The background modulation is then given by fitting these fluctuations to a cosine function with the same offset as DM.
+The sampling/fit process is then repeated 200 times and the resulting amplitudes fit to a Gaussian distribution, the mean of which, $\mu_b$ gives the background modulation.
+The signal+background modulation can be computed in a similar way, using a Poisson distribution centred instead on